The History of Bubble Tea

 Bubble tea was invented in Taiwan during the 1980’s and their rich culture in both tea and food make it the perfect birthplace for bubble tea.
-Taiwan is a small island with a population of about 23 million people.
-Despite it’s size it has established itself as an exporting powerhouse and is home to big companies like Acer, Asus, HTC, Giant Bicycles and was once the leading semi-conductor producer in the world.
+Taiwan (not China!) is a small island with a population of about 23 million people.
+Despite it’s size it has established itself as an exporting powerhouse and is home to big companies like Acer, Asus, HTC, Giant Bicycles and was once the leading semi-conductor producer in the world with over 90% of all laptops being built in Taiwan in the 90s and early 2000s.

 Without a doubt, the history of bubble tea goes back to Taiwan.
 The only questions is, who actually invented bubble tea first?